SteeltoeOSS/Documentation/docs/security/jwt-authentication.md

 | --- | --- | --- |
 | `ValidateCertificates` | Validate Auth server certificate. | `true` |

->NOTE: Each setting above must be prefixed with `Security:Oauth2:Client`.
+>Each setting above must be prefixed with `Security:Oauth2:Client`.

 The samples and most templates are already set up to read from `appsettings.json`.